Risk Management

 Putting it all together

-Here is a complete example that creates a strategy with custom risk parameters — tighter stops, smaller position sizes, and fewer concurrent positions:
+Here is a complete example that creates a strategy with custom risk parameters — tighter stops, smaller position sizes, fewer concurrent positions, and explicit cooldown config for a 1h timeframe:

 -H "Authorization: Bearer $TOKEN" \